ocean-tracking-network/resonATe/docs/index.rst

 Cohort
 ------

 The tool takes a file of compressed detections and a time parameter in minutes.
 It identifies groups of animals traveling together.
-Each station a animal visits is checked for other animals detected there within the specified time period.
+Each station an animal visits is checked for other animals detected there within the specified time period.
 Details are in :ref:`Cohort Tool <cohort_page>`.

 .. _compress:

 Compressing Detections
 ----------------------

 Compressing detections is done by looking at the detection times and locations of an animal.
-Any detections that occur successively in time in the same location are combined into a sngle detection with a start and end time.
+Any detections that occur successively in time, in the same location are combined into a single detection with a start and end time.
 The result is a compressed detections Pandas DataFrame.

 Compression is the first step of the Mihoff Interval Data Tool.
 Compressed detection DataFrames are needed for the tools, such as interval and cohort.
 Details are in :ref:`Compression Tool <compression_page>`.